dbarowy/stochastic-parody/README.md

 # Stochastic Parody

-# NOT DONE YET

-##Programming language developed by Matt Laws and Leah Williams
+## Programming language developed by Matt Laws and Leah Williams

 ### Stochastic Parody is a programming language that allows for simple creation of songs / parodies build using F#.